aauroraaborealisrs/nodejs2024Q3-service/README.md

 You can run the application using Docker Compose for an easy setup of both the service and the database.

+### Important Notes for Running with Docker

+1. **Ensure the PostgreSQL port is not occupied**:
+   - Check if the port `5432` (or the one specified in your `.env` file) is already in use.
+Use the following command to check:

+     ```bash
+     netstat -ano | findstr :5432
+     ```

+   - If the port is occupied, stop the service using it or update the `.env` file and `docker-compose.yml` to use a different port (e.g., `5433`).

+2. **Start Docker Desktop**:
+   - Make sure Docker is installed and running on your computer.
+If Docker is not started, the services will fail to run.
+Open Docker Desktop and confirm it is running before executing `docker-compose` commands.

 ### Step 1: Build and Run with Docker Compose

 Ensure Docker is installed and running, then execute: